mulle-nat/mulle-project/README.md

 `DEPENDENCIES`.
 List them in `BUILD_DEPENDENCIES` if you only need them at build-time.

-> If your project relies on a related project that is served by a non-official tap,
+> If your project relies on a related project that is served by a non-official
-> it might be useful to use a variable prefix like `${DEPENDENCY_TAP}`, to make
+> tap, it might be useful to use variable prefixes like `${DEPENDENCY_TAP}`.
-> the script more reusable.
+> That makes the script more reusable, for someone that forks your project.

 ```